 One type of palliative care is palliative sedation which is a medical practice where the patient's level of consciousness is lowered to prevent untreatable suffering at the end of the patient's life.
-Palliative sedation can only be used if death is expected within the next one or two weeks and therefore it is not an appropriate to way to prevent suffering for patients suffering with conditions that are not in the terminal phase but that cause incurable suffering nevertheless.118 Article 1 of section 2 of the Dutch Termination of Life Act states that when invoking exemption from criminal liability for euthanasia the physician and the patient.119 Palliative sedation is not seen as being "another reasonable solution" as is meant in the aforementioned article.
-Therefore, a refusal of palliative sedation does not preclude the possibility to request euthanasia.120 The most important thing is that the patient is aware of all their options and is able to make an informed decision on their own.
+Palliative sedation can only be used if death is expected within the next one or two weeks and therefore it is not an appropriate to way to prevent suffering for patients suffering with conditions that are not in the terminal phase but that cause incurable suffering nevertheless.
+Article 1 of section 2 of the Dutch Termination of Life Act states that when invoking exemption from criminal liability for euthanasia the physician and the patient must be convinced that there is no other reasonable solution to the situation of the patient.
+Palliative sedation is not seen as being "another reasonable solution" as is meant in the aforementioned article.
+Therefore, a refusal of palliative sedation does not preclude the possibility to request euthanasia.
+The most important thing is that the patient is aware of all their options and is able to make an informed decision on their own.

 Euthanasia and palliative care should not rule each other out or be considered as contradictory practices.
-Instead, they should be used alongside each other with euthanasia being included in palliative care.121 Palliative care and euthanasia do actually have some common values, the most notable one being that of reducing human suffering.
-Another shared value is the patient having control at the end of their life.122 Being able to choose the circumstances of one's death is fundamental to both palliative care and the euthanasia legalization.
+Instead, they should be used alongside each other with euthanasia being included in palliative care.
+Palliative care and euthanasia do actually have some common values, the most notable one being that of reducing human suffering.
+Another shared value is the patient having control at the end of their life.
+Peing able to choose the circumstances of one's death is fundamental to both palliative care and the euthanasia legalization.
 A study done in Belgium shows that palliative care is in many cases involved in euthanasia procedures in consultations about requests for euthanasia as well as in the performance of euthanasia.
-This is legitimate and even beneficial in the context of legal euthanasia because palliative care professionals are appropriate experts in end-of-life care.123 Having both the choice of euthanasia and palliative
+This is legitimate and even beneficial in the context of legal euthanasia because palliative care professionals are appropriate experts in end-of-life care.
+Having both the choice of euthanasia and palliative